 The growers estimate how much of each item that will be able to harvest a week ahead of time.
 This takes both skill and practice.
 Even so, unpredictable factors can make the difference between having a bumper crop or a very small harvest.
 So, the site will allow customers to keep on ordering an item even if sales have passed the estimated availability.
 Please exercise patience with farmers as the conditions of the field can change between the weekend and harvest time.

-Cash or checks are accepted for payment when the order is picked up or you may pay with your credit or debit card online when you place your order.
+You may pay via cash, check, or credit or debit card when you pick up your order.
+You may also may pay with your credit or debit card online when you place your order.

 Arkansas Local Food Network membership fees not only help to make our online market happen, but also help support other very worthy community projects.
 Membership is $5 per month payable $5 per month, $15 for 3 months, $30 for one-half year, or $60 per year.

 Following your third order, the website will automatically place an annual membership fee of $60 on your invoice.
 We are more than happy to accommodate monthly, quarterly and other membership payments at your request at the check out table.

 Farmers donate 10% of their sales to assist in covering market costs; 3.25% of that goes to this wonderful website.
 This makes you – the member – the financial backbone of our program.
 We appreciate you and we encourage you to contact us anytime with feedback or ideas of how we can keep up the good work!

 For more information about the Arkansas Local Food Network, please visit www.arlocalfoodnetwork.org or call us anytime at (501)291-2769.

 Our mission is to foster the local food economy and sustainable development by connecting Arkansas Farmers and Artisans with our membership.
 Our core values reflect that mission:

 • We believe that small, diverse, family-owned farms contribute to a society’s overall health.